aglis-lab/market-forge/README.md

 # Market Forge

-**Market Forge** is a high-performance, Rust-based matching engine inspired by [Liquibook](https://github.com/objectcomputing/liquibook), originally implemented in C++.
+**Market Forge** is a high-performance, Rust-based matching engine.
 This project aims to provide a modern, memory-safe, and efficient core for building financial exchanges and trading platforms.

 ## 🚀 Why Market Forge?